Moles – What to Look For

 Moles are widespread skin growth, and most of us have at least a few of them.
 They are nothing to worry about in most cases, and we tend to forget we have them.

 Unfortunately, moles can also be a sign of skin cancer or pre-cancer.
-Whereas most are harmless, if you notice any changes in a mole or develop a new one that looks different from the rest, it could be something you need to speak to a skin clinic or a doctor about.
+Whereas most are harmless, if you notice any changes in a mole or develop a new one that looks different from the rest, it could be something you need to speak to a skin clinic or a doctor.
 It may well be nothing to be concerned about, but it pays to be vigilant with moles.

 Existing moles can suddenly grow, develop hairs where there were none, change color or fade.
 Most of us are still developing new moles into our forties!
 Some changes are nothing to worry about, but others can signify that something isn’t right.
 Finding cancerous moles early on is key to treating skin cancer effectively.
 Don’t ever be worried about whether you’re wasting your doctor’s time by asking advice about a mole – they are happy to put your mind at rest and would much prefer you to come in needlessly than not come in until it’s too late.